ouspg/CompSec/Lab2_Network/README.md

 <summary>Sending HTTP requests with ZAP</summary>
 If you are using the provided Kali Linux vm, you can find owasp-zap in the Applications menu under Web Application Analysis.

-Send a POST request manually to your target using Manual request editor in Tools.
+Send a POST request manually to your target using the Manual request editor in Tools.
 Select the request from the history and use the Fuzzer to attack your server (Attack > Fuzz...).

 Highlight the part of the request that you want to modify in the attack and add it as a fuzzing location.
 Add the wordlist file as the payload for that specific fuzzing location and start the attack.
 </details>